jarun/primepalindrome/README.md

 # PrimePalindrome

-A fast C program to calculate the 1500th prime palindrome with 13 digits.
+A fast C program to calculate the 1500th prime palindrome with 15 digits.
-Why 13 digits?
+Why 15 (_odd_) digits?
 Because a palindromic number with even number of digits is always divisible by 11.

-Implements brute force (default) as well as Sieve of Eratosthenes methods.
+Implements space-optimized Sieve of Eratosthenes (default) with GCC-specific hardware-aided `ffsll()`as well as brute force methods.

 ## Execution time (brute force)

 /* On Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz */

-**Without logic to generate next palindrome**
+**Without logic to generate next palindrome (13 digits)**

     $ ./pp
     Thu Jul  2 00:28:26 IST 2015